TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

          Alternative label for "Default" when language labels are shown in the interface.

-         Used in Web > List, Web > Page and TemplaVoilá  page module.
+         Used in Web > List, Web > Page and TemplaVoilÃ  page module.

 .. container:: table-row